Overview of Cisco Optical Network Controller

 Manage Certificates in Cisco Optical Network Controller

 When a Cisco Optical Network Controller cluster is created, unique self-signed EC/RSA certificates are generated for incoming HTTPS connections to the ingress-proxy.
+Ingress-proxy is the component that handles incoming network traffic and routes traffic to various services within the cluster.
 These certificates are intended for initial configuration only.
-From Cisco Optical Network Controller Release 24.3.1, you can create a Certificate Signing Request (CSR) and upload a signed certificate bundle using the sedo CLI administration tool.
+From Cisco Optical Network Controller Release 24.3.1, you can create a Certificate Signing Request (CSR) and upload a signed certificate bundle using the sedo command-line interface (CLI) administration tool, a powerful tool for system administration.

 Procedure